 Institutions are requested to assess the impact of the discontinuation of a function with four indicators: two size indicators, one cross-border indicator, and one market share indicator.
 The importance of each sub-function should be assessed with regard to these indicators, using both the requested data in the data input sheet (see previous chapter) as well as expert judgment based on market knowledge.

-References: ECB database on Balance Sheet Items Statistics (BSI), ECB consolidated banking statistics (CDB) for deposits, lending, capital markets, Wholesale funding) and ECB Payments and Settlement Systems Statistics (payments/cash), ECB Banking structural statistical indicators, Eurostat/ AMECO European Commission (population, SMEs, number of households), and Bank for international Settlements (OTC and exchange-traded derivatives).
+Background references: ECB database on Balance Sheet Items Statistics (BSI), ECB consolidated banking statistics (CDB) for deposits, lending, capital markets, Wholesale funding) and ECB Payments and Settlement Systems Statistics (payments/cash), ECB Banking structural statistical indicators, Eurostat/ AMECO European Commission (population, SMEs, number of households), and Bank for international Settlements (OTC and exchange-traded derivatives).
 The table below provides some possible market references for practical purposes.
 However, note that these references may not be valid across countries for the purposes of critical functions assessments, due to the definition of statistics used by the ECB.
 Institutions may discuss this with resolution authorities